Lincoln Financial Group® privacy practices notice

 Please include all policy/contract/account numbers with your correspondence.

-*This privacy practices notice applies to the following Lincoln Financial Group affiliated companies:
+*This information applies to the following Lincoln Financial Group companies:

 First Penn-Pacific Life Insurance Company